Giant Terahertz Polarization Rotation in Ultrathin Films of Aligned Carbon Nanotubes: Conclusion

 Our experiments and theoretical explanations demonstrate that, upon a single reflection by the aligned CNT film, the THz polarization plane rotated by up to $\sim$ 110 degrees.
 To our knowledge, this is the largest Kerr angle ever reported for a single reflection event by any material.
 In contrast to other reports on giant polarization rotations based on Faraday rotation\cite{Crassee2010, Aguilar2012}, metamaterials\cite{zhao2018, wen2014,grady2013science}, and CNT functionalized gratings\cite{Xu2018}, the macroscopically aligned CNT films are broadband and ultrathin and can be put on a flexible substrate.
 The observed effects are explained by the extreme birefringence of the films arising from the nearly perfect alignment of CNTs.
 The results of this work can thus lead to CNT-based robust and flexible THz devices for manipulating THz waves.

 \begin{backmatter}

-\bmsection{Acknowledgments} Authors acknowledge support from the National Science Foundation (NSF) under award no.\ ECCS-1708315 for optical measurements and from the U.S.\ Department of Energy for material fabrication under award no.\ DE-FG02-06ER46308, and JST CREST program through Grant Number JPMJCR17I5, Japan.
+\bmsection{Acknowledgments} Authors acknowledge support from the National Science Foundation (NSF) under award no.\ ECCS-1708315, the U.S.\ Department of Energy under award no.\ DE-FG02-06ER46308, Robert A. Welch Foundation under award no.\ C-1509, and JST CREST program through Grant Number JPMJCR17I5, Japan.

 \bmsection{Disclosures} The authors declare no conflicts of interest.

 \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.